Minimal model of self-organized clusters with phase transitions in ecological communities: Cluster patterns at

-Here we study the stability and uninvadability of the patterns in Sec. \ref{subsec:alpha1/2} to find out the constraints on the parameters $z,x,y$.
+Here we study the stability and uninvadability of the patterns in the previous section to find out the constraints on the parameters $z,x,y$.
 To begin, we note from Eq. \eqref{eq:transfer} that all clusters have equal size $n$ when $z=2/n$, while the sizes flucutuate between $n$ and $n+1$ when $2/(n+1)<z<2/n$.
 In particular, if we require the cluster sizes to satisfy $2 \leq n \leq K +1$ as in the previous subsections, we immediately get the bound

 which is the same as Eq. \eqref{eq:z-bounds}.

 Now we shall show that uninvadability holds for any nonzero $x,y$ when Eq. \eqref{eq:z-bounds} is true.
 We consider two adjacent clusters with abundances

 where the first cluster has size $n$ and the second one has size $n'\geq n$.
 First consider $n'=2$ where all the $z$'s are absent.
 Using Eq. \eqref{eq:transfer}, the invasion fitness of any extinct species in the gap is